Everything worthwhile in life requires an element of sacrifice

 Humility and Confidence

 Whether you are currently coming off the bench, starting most games or being selected for every all star game imaginable, there will be players that are bigger, stronger, and more talented (+ experienced) than you on any university team.
 You need to be able to drop your ego at the door and embrace the challenge.
 Coaches do not want players who are focused on what they have already accomplished, they are looking for players who know they still have a lot to learn.
 However, you should not walk into the gym intimidated by those around you.
 Fear and self-doubt will not help you at the next level.
 Remember that if a coach is recruiting you or has welcomed you onto their team, you are there for a reason.
-It may take some time to receive a specific role on a team but if you staying humble & confident will help you adjust to the new level.
+It may take some time to receive a specific role on a team but staying humble & confident will help you adjust to the new level.

 Perseverance and Optimism

 You may have already faced some challenges in your life but trust me - you will face more.
 Whether it is an injury, lack of playing time, a disagreement with a teammate, a shooting slump, loss of an academic scholarship, a break up, etc., adversity will find you during your post-secondary career.
 You will have a very difficult time as student-athlete if you are not ready to persevere through some bumps in the road.
 Even on this path towards playing at the next level, try embracing the mindset that there is a lesson in every failure and an opportunity for improvement through every struggle.
 Use your friends and family to gain perspective and stay positive.
 Keeping the faith through the tough times can make your basketball journey unbelievably rewarding!